 Up next?
 Brooke is planning to open more studios soon.

 Owner of Humming Puppy

-Jackie has always lead an active lifestyle, from walking, running and going to the gym to swimming.
+Jackie has always led an active lifestyle, from walking, running and going to the gym to swimming.
 But nothing really stood out apart from the bunch until 2008.
 After undergoing a reconstruction surgery on her left knee, Jackie turned to yoga to help regain mobility and flexibility.
-While it her took few years to completely surrender to the practice, once she did, there was no turning back.
-Yoga gave her an opportunity to understand how her body worked, how her mind affected my body, and how her mind impacted my spirit and overall state of being.
+While it took her took a few years to completely surrender to the practice, once she did, there was no turning back.
+Yoga gave her an opportunity to understand how her body worked, how her mind affected her body, and how her mind impacted her spirit and overall state of being.
 She was inspired to open her own studio so she could share her love of yoga with those who never thought the exercise was for them.